BloomTech-Labs/forest-fire-watch-fe/README.md

 # Wildfire Watch

-You can find the deployed project at [wildfire-watch-staging.com](http://wildfire-watch-staging.netlify.com).
-Note: this project is currently in-progress.
+You can find the deployed project at [wildfirewatchapp.com](https://wildfirewatchapp.com/).

 ## Contributors